 Store your rasam powder in a cool place, in an airtight jar and out of direct sunlight.
 Use within 3 months before making up a fresh amount..

-Note: If you have them available, use as many whole spices as possible as these will add the best flavours.
+Ingredient Note: If you have them available, use as many whole Ingredients as possible as these will add the best flavours.
 If you don't have whole, simply swap with pre-ground powders and reduce the amount the recipe requires by half.
-So instead of 4 tablespoons of whole coriander you would use 2 tablespoons of pre-ground coriander.
-Reduce any others you don't have whole by half as well.
+So instead of 3 tablespoons of whole coriander you would use 1½ tablespoons of pre-ground coriander.
+Reduce any others you don't have whole by half as well and stir in with any other powders when making.

 Sausage Seasoning For